boetiusj/hugo/content/_index.md

 #  - title: Available Country
 #    count: 39
 #    countModifier: ''
-# stats block ends
+# stats block ends -->
 about:
   headline: "Who we are"
-  title: "Hometown people.
-  City-wide."
+  title: "Hometown, friendly people."
   subtitle: "We make it easy"
   description: "Prompt and courteous painters work from clear proposals."
   show: true # turn to false to hide